 Course 5: Work based learning: Enhancing professional practice

+This course will be taught at the Field Centre, Nailsworth (UK).
 Due to the practical nature of the course and its intentions in respect of the development and evaluation of innovative approaches to pedagogy, the programme includes a work based learning element.
 Students will be expected to secure their own placement within a relevant role and/or work place, to be agreed by the programme team.

-This new international master programme in Special Education is fully taught in English and focuses on learning processes that arise when students engage in practical and estethical activities.
+This international master programme in Special Education is fully taught in English and focuses on learning processes that arise when students engage in practical and estethical activities.

 Through a combination of theoretical, practical and experimental approaches to special pedagogics we aim to facilitate critical debate and evaluate existing perspectives in the field.
 In addition we will work with developing new and innovative approaches in the field of education, especially with reference to children and young people with learning disabilities and / or special needs.

 Develop and create innovative practical approaches to teaching and learning in special needs education

 Recognize and meet children and youth with disabilities and/ or special learning difficulties with knowledge, respect, dignity – in a collaborative process

 Develop conscious awareness of educational potential, through the re-connection of the hand (practical), the heart (emotional) and the head (intellectual)

 Develop conscious awareness of pedagogic possibilities and potential in new situations, contexts and locations